speakeasy-api/openapi-directory/SDKs/amazonaws.com/servicediscovery/2017-03-14/java/README.md

 * `getOperation` - <p>Gets information about any operation that returns an operation ID in the response, such as a <code>CreateService</code> request.</p> <note> <p>To get a list of operations that match specified criteria, see <a href="https://docs.aws.amazon.com/cloud-map/latest/api/API_ListOperations.html">ListOperations</a>.</p> </note>
 * `getService` - Gets the settings for a specified service.
 * `listInstances` - Lists summary information about the instances that you registered by using a specified service.
-* `listNamespaces` - Lists summary information about the namespaces that were created by the current account.
+* `listNamespaces` - Lists summary information about the namespaces that were created by the current Amazon Web Services account.
 * `listOperations` - Lists operations that match the criteria that you specify.
 * `listServices` - Lists summary information for all the services that are associated with one or more specified namespaces.
 * `listTagsForResource` - Lists tags for the specified resource.